 NGOs capitalize on ideological and political antagonism within the UN to bring their anti-Israel campaigns to the international stage.
 The devastating impact of NGOs is compounded by the institutional bias of UN bodies, such as the Human Rights Council, the Special Rapporteur on Palestinian issues, and biased “fact-finding” missions.

-UN Secretary-General Report on Children and Armed Conflict: Clear Departure from NGO Propaganda Against Israel
+UN Secretary-General Report on Children and Armed Conflict: Improvements in Documenting Palestinian Abuses

-On June 27, 2018, the United Nations Secretary-General (UNSG) published his 2017 report on Children and Armed Conflict.
-Intensive lobbying by non-governmental organizations (NGOs), led by Human Rights Watch, to include the IDF on the list of “grave violators” of child’s rights (included as an Annex) failed.
+On July 26, 2019, the United Nations Secretary-General (UNSG) published the 2018 report on Children and Armed Conflict.
+Despite intensive lobbying by NGOs over the past few years, the IDF was not included in the Annex of “grave violators” of child’s rights.

 - Popular Front for the Liberation of Palestine (PFLP)

 NGO Monitor has documented numerous concerns regarding UNICEF-oPt, stemming primarily from its relationship with highly partisan non-governmental organizations (NGOs).